 “Together, as the Church of the Brethren, we will passionately live and share the radical transformation and holistic peace of Jesus Christ through relationship-based neighborhood engagement.
 To move us forward, we will develop a culture of calling and equipping disciples who are innovative, adaptable, and fearless.”

 - How does the compelling vision reflect the soul of your congregation?
+How does it reflect the soul of your district?
 How does it reflect the soul of the Church of the Brethren?

 - How do you see this vision being lived out in your own neighborhood?